THE ULTIMATE PURPOSE OF PRAYER

 30 And behold, two men talked with Him, who were Moses and Elijah,

-Prayer: My Dear Heavenly Father, I give You praise for revealing to me today that the ultimate intended purpose of prayer is to transform me increasingly into the image of Christ, from glory to glory.
+Prayer: My Dear Heavenly Father, I give You praise for revealing to me today that the ultimate intended purpose of prayer is to transform me increasingly into the image of Christ in every aspect, from glory to glory.
 Help me Holy Spirit to set and pursue this goal above everything else in my daily prayer, in Jesus’ name.
 Amen.